StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/CREATE ROUTINE LOAD.md

 You need to specify the keys of the JSON-formatted data and arrange them in sequence in the `jsonpaths` parameter.

-And since the values in the key `pay_time` of the JSON-formatted data need to be converted to the DATE type before the vaules are stored in the `pay_dt` column of the `example_tbl4` table, you need to specify the computation by using `pay_dt=from_unixtime(pay_time,'%Y%m%d')` in `COLUMNS`.
+And since the values in the key `pay_time` of the JSON-formatted data need to be converted to the DATE type before the values are stored in the `pay_dt` column of the `example_tbl4` table, you need to specify the computation by using `pay_dt=from_unixtime(pay_time,'%Y%m%d')` in `COLUMNS`.
 The values of other keys in the JSON-formatted data can be directly mapped to the `example_tbl4` table.

 ```SQL
 CREATE ROUTINE LOAD example_db.example_tbl4_ordertest2 ON example_tbl4